Our Favorite New York City Renovations to Date

 Thinking about renovating or updating your home?
 Check out these six NYC metro area renovations for some inspiration.

-Homeowners in the New York City metro area are the biggest spenders when it comes to renovations, investing more than $12 billion in home projects in 2017 alone.
+New Yorkers are the biggest spenders when it comes to renovations, investing more than $12 billion in home projects last year alone.

-At Gallery Kitchen & Bath, we’re proud to have helped bring many busy NYC professionals’ home remodeling ideas to life.
+At Gallery KBNY, we’re proud to have helped bring many busy NYC professionals’ home remodeling ideas to life.
 Every project is a memorable experience, and we want to take you on a trip down memory lane with six of our favorite projects.
 Each one was a unique adventure that could provide the inspiration you need to get your next project off the ground.

 1. Soho Loft Renovation